Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 And when you’re reconnecting the battery, just reverse the sequence.

-However, if you have other battery issues and want to be extra safe, just contact RepairSmith and let their ASE-certified technicians do the job, right in your driveway!
+However, if you have other battery issues and want to be extra safe, just contact RepairSmith and let our expert technicians perform the car battery replacement and other repairs right in your driveway!